biancafbmd/SensorSim/README.md

 (if you are running it in the cloud).

 **Warning** This web app was created as a demo environment, hence its performance and stability is not guaranteed.
-There are some existing bugs which are not fixed at the moment, so it is highle recommended that you stop this website when you are not experimenting with it.
+There are some existing bugs which are not fixed at the moment, so it is highly recommended that you stop this website when you are not experimenting with it.
 Otherwise, it might send data to Event Hub continously, hence incurring additional Azure costs.